-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer [X] Accelerated filer [] Non-accelerated filer [] Smaller reporting company [] (Do not check if a smaller reporting company) Retail Opportunity Investments Partnership, LP Large accelerated filer [] Accelerated filer [] Non-accelerated filer [X] Smaller reporting company [] (Do not check if a smaller reporting company)
+Large accelerated filer [X] Accelerated filer [] Non-accelerated filer [] (Do not check if a smaller reporting company) Smaller reporting company [] Emerging growth company [] , indicate by check mark if the registra with any new or revised financial acco nt has elected not to use the extended unting standards provided pursuant to Section Retail Opportunity Investments Partners ship, LP Large accelerated filer [] Accelerated filer [] Non-accelerated filer [X] (Do not check if a smaller reporting company) Smaller reporting company [] Emerging growth company [] If an emerging growth compan y, indicate by check mark if the registr ant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to